 Determining Your Rate

-How do you determine rate?
+How do you determine your rate?

-Determining rate has to be one of the most difficult things to do in business.
+Determining your rate has to be one of the most challenging things to do in business.
 Then if you are dealing with government agencies at times as we do, you have the added issue of dealing with that dreaded term, “most favored rate.”
 The government wants you to give them your most favorable rate even if they haven’t been your most favored customer.
 Weird, but I’m digressing.

 General and Administrative

 The next area to know is overhead.
 Overhead is things like the servers, computers, laptops, mileage, travel budgets, etc. A good rule of thumb is that overhead should be 30% or less of the bill rate, so $1.8 million in Acme’s case.
-That seems like a lot unless it is a year where you need new stuff, then it can look like peanuts.
+That seems like a lot unless it is a year when you need new stuff, then it can look like peanuts.